Skip to content

-Error 0x8024001e appears when Windows Update or Microsoft Store can’t complete a download or installation.
-The error message usually says “Could not complete install because an update service was shutting down.”
-It’s caused by corrupted system files, broken DLL files, or interrupted update services.
+Error 0x8024001e appears when Windows Update or Microsoft Store can’t complete a download.
+The message usually says “Could not complete install because an update service was shutting down.”
+Corrupted system files or broken DLLs are the typical cause.

 #What Causes Error 0x8024001e?

-We tested all four scenarios.
-Corrupted DLL files caused the error most consistently.
-Interrupted services (from forced shutdowns during updates) were the second most common cause.
+Of these, corrupted DLL files trigger the error most consistently.
+Interrupted services, often from forced shutdowns during an update, are the second most common cause.

 #Fix 1: Run Windows Update Troubleshooter